-Challenge provides the opportunity eight-step journey to develop a first three foundational teaching elements corresponding with the first half of the business classes, and receiving personalized everything about defining a proposition and understanding and planning to fully inform themselves about their chosen market and business proposition.
-The businesses that pass the first pitch go on to the second round of business plan and to ready their product for launch.
-Following a further period of product testing, remaining participants are ready for the second and final pitch.
+The program starts with guided classroom learning through the first three foundational teaching elements corresponding with the first half of the business development journey.
+Participant receive structured, one-to-one mentoring from an assigned coach, testing their learning following the classes, and receiving personalized guidance on developing a business concept and planning for the first pitch event.
+Participants are guided through the early and fragile stages of business growth, learning everything about defining a business problem, creating a value proposition and understanding and identifying a target audience.
+Participants are expected to engage in their own field research and planning to fully inform themselves about their chosen market and business proposition.

+The businesses that pass the first pitch go on to the second round of intensive support to develop their business plan and to ready their product for launch.
+Following a further period of product testing, refinement and pitch practice, the remaining participants are ready for the second and final pitch.

-participants pitch to a panel of judges and stakeholders in assistance and potential seed funding to continue their growth
+At the end of the program, participants pitch to a panel of judges and stakeholders in Nouakchott.
+Here, they present their new business ideas and proposals.
+The most promising ideas receive further technical assistance and potential seed funding to continue their growth journey.

-170 applications for the program.
-Following a rigorous review of the online application process selected the most promising 25 businesses to participate.
-After coaching and training in participants was narrowed to 12 to win admission into a year-long KIC incubation program, as well as initial seed funding to help them launch their businesses.
+In 2018, we received more than 170 applications for the program.
+Following a rigorous review of the online application process and individual interviews, Kosmos selected the most promising 25 businesses to participate.
+After several months of individual coaching and training in entrepreneurship, the field of participants was narrowed to 12 businesses which then competed to win admission into a year-long KIC incubation program, as well as initial seed funding to help them launch their businesses.